 You may get a mild skin rash.
-Tell your clinical team if this happens.
+Tell your doctor or nurse if this happens.
 It is very important to contact your doctor straightaway if you get a severe skin rash.

-• Hair thinning
+Hair thinning

 Your hair may become thinner while taking tamoxifen.
 This is usually mild.
 Your hair will get thicker after treatment finishes.